skadldnr89579/3-Tier-Network-/README.md

 # 3-Tier-Network-
 # 3-Tier Network Terraform, python codes
+# All the codes have to be in one folder. please combine them

 ☁️ 3-Tier Web Service Project on AWS

 This project is a record of my journey in designing and building a web service from the ground up on AWS.
 I focused on understanding how a web service operates securely and efficiently, covering everything from fundamental cloud infrastructure to Kubernetes deployment.